IrineSistiana/simple-tls/README.md

         [Host:Port]  bind addr
     -d string
         [Host:Port]  destination addr
-    -wss
-        Use Websocket Secure protocol
-    -path string
-        Websocket path
-    -rh
-        Add a random header(512b~16Kb) to every connection to against traffic analysis

-    # Run as a client
+    # Transfer mode (Client and server must have the same mode)
+    -pd
+        If enabled, server will send some padding data to against traffic analysis.

+    # Client arguments
     -n string
-        Server certificate name
+        Server certificate name.
+If blank, it will be the host in -d.
+    -no-verify
+        If enabled, client won't verify the server's certificate chain and host name.
+        If enabled, TLS is susceptible to man-in-the-middle attacks.
     -ca string
-        PEM CA file path.
-[This imports a file]
+        Load a CA file from path.
     -cca string
-        A base64 encoded PEM CA certificate.
-[This imports a base64 string]
+        Load a base64 encoded PEM CA certificate from string.

-    # Run as a server
+    # Server arguments
     -s
-        Run as a server
+        If enabled, simple-tls will run as a server.
     -cert string
         PEM certificate file path
     -key string